Using Skupper Podman

 $ skupper token create <filename>

-$ skupper token create <filename> --ingress-host <IP Address>
+$ skupper token create <filename> --ingress-host <IP/Hostname>

 2. Create a link from the other site: